 Biometric authentication is already used in some unattended retail environments, but there’s plenty of room for growth of this technology over the coming years.
 One such example you might see is on a micro market, with some system providers like 365 Retail Markets and 3 Square Marketplace utilising fingerprint readers to allow one-touch login to a user profile on a kiosk.

-In the future we can see there being much more biometric technology utilised specifically for the purposes of paying.
+In the future we expect more biometric technology utilised specifically for the purposes of paying.
 Rather than using fingerprints or palm prints to log into an account, the unique physical properties can be used to verify a transaction, alongside a secondary authentication method such as PIN or entering a password.

 This would mean an end to the need for any physical cards to be carried, as well as the end of needing your smartphone to be able to access your digital card wallet, and will revolutionise vending machine convenience.